SYDNEY OPERA HOUSE'S MEETING MOZART

 Watch with delight as world-renowned pianist Simon Tedeschi assumes the persona of the mischievous musical wunderkind himself, Wolfgang Amadeus, and is accompanied by an Australian Actor/Soprano as his wife, Constanze Mozart.
 Audiences will meet all the instruments in the ensemble along the way and discover some of Mozart’s best-known and beloved classical music.

 This production requires a local string quintet to perform alongside the two touring performers.
-This is a perfect residency opportunity to engage high school, college, or community musicians, who can be integrated into the performance in a relatively short two-hour rehearsal with the company that can coincide with the load-in.
+This is a perfect residency opportunity to engage high school, college, or community musicians, who can be integrated into the performance in a rehearsal with the company that can coincide with the load-in.
 The production can also work with local professionals with less advance rehearsal required.

 Best for: Grades PreK – 2nd (Ages 3-7 years)